Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation

-Proposition \ref{prop:multp2} implies that, for $\Lambda\in\mathcal{L}$ and $\e>0$ sufficiently small, the points $(0,\e a_i)$, for $i\in\{1\}\cup\{2,4,\ldots,2k-1\}$, are $(2,2)$-monodromic tangential singularities of the Filippov vector field $Z_{\e\Lambda}$ given by \eqref{sistemainicialperturbado}.
-In what follows, we are going to compute the $2$nd Lyapunov coefficient for each one of these singularities.
+Proposition \ref{prop:multp2} implies that, for $\Lambda\in\mathcal{L}$ and $\e>0$ sufficiently small, the points $(0,\e a_i)$, for $i\in\{1\}\cup\{2,4,\ldots,2k-1\}$, are $(2,2)$-monodromic tangential singularities of the Filippov system $Z_{\e\Lambda}$ given by \eqref{sistemainicialperturbado}.
+In what follows, we are going to compute the second Lyapunov coefficient for each one of these singularities.